buckbaskin/eye/ideas.md

 # Ideas, the Monologue.
 Part 1
+## TODO

+- [ ] See TODOs below.
+Finish those
+- [ ] Continue collecting points and things.
+Render non-horizontal upward planes in a different color.
+Make point cloud points a distinctive color.
+- [ ] Make a 3 piece (front, left, right) TalkBack custom interface
+- [ ] Make a first pass at persisting points over time using anchor trees.
+Every step discard untracked points, and consider future down points to be the minimum status.
+- [ ] Ray trace (straight forward, straight left, straight right, etc)
+- [ ] Connect the ray tracing with the TalkBack interface.
+This is the first ok demo point.
+- [ ] Improve/fix the point preservation tree.
+This will eventually allow 360 ray tracing, even for points not currently in the user view.
+- [ ] Simple ray tracing for checking each of the 5 positions.
+- [ ] Improve the talkback interface to 5 regions.
+- [ ] Look up an efficient way to ray trace (or something else) to see if a human could pass by accumulated point clouds.
+Estimate potential user paths and guess and check?
+Stochastically, if this is updating all the time, it should see something close enough.
+- [ ] Implement the stochastic ray tracing to form a protective circle-cone around the user.
+- [ ] Improve visual feedback to sighted users for demo beyond what was used for debugging purposes.

 ## Functionality
 Look up what the app is supposed to provide as feedback.
 Planes?
 Point clouds with estimated distances and confidence levels?